Khaled-Mahmmoud/MyCompetitiveProgramming/Graph/Euler's theorem.md

 number of odd degree vertices = 0 graph can have multiple edges / self edges

-Note that there is not exist graph where number of odd degree vertices = 1,3,5,7
+- Note that there is not exist graph where number of odd degree vertices = 1,3,5,7
+- every graph has an even number of odd vertices
+- 2 * edges = sum of nodes degree

+*/

 vector<vector<int>>adj;
 vector<int>tour;